puppetlabs/bolt/pre-docs/writing_tasks.md

 task files the extension for the language they are written in (such as `.rb` for Ruby), and place them in the top level of your module's `./tasks` directory.

-Task names are composed of two or more name segments, indicating:
+Task names are composed of one or two name segments, indicating:

 - The name of the module the task is located in.
 - The name of the task file, without the extension.